natecook/jennajuby/site/content/about/_index.md

 * born in the perfectly cloudy tree-filled state of Ohio.
 * graduated a Zip, moved to CA to be a Bruin, currently napping in Manhattan.
 * married to <a href="https://instagram.com/natemitchcook" target="_blank">@natemitchcook</a>
-* loving life as a photographer and admirer of all things sparkly.
+* loving life as a photographer, mom, and admirer of all things sparkly.

 ![jenna in paris](/img/jenna-about.jpg)